 Bachelor of Arts in Chemistry

-The B.A. degree is appropriate for students interested in professional school, direct employment in industry, or entry into a non-traditional field combining the knowledge of chemistry with another discipline.
+The Chemistry B.A. is appropriate for students interested in professional school, direct employment in industry, or entry into a non-traditional field combining the knowledge of chemistry with another discipline.
 This degree provides the flexibility to double major or minor in another field of study, for example Education.
 Professional schools attended by graduates include:

 - Nurse practitioner and physician assistant programs